 Fig. 10.
 Selected KPIs from FDTT HTTP UL tests

 Session Success Rate provides information about reliability of Internet access for mobile users.
-Performance of all operators has remained stable and on excellent level since 2017.
-While Telenor scored slightly higher than competitors, the difference is not perceptible to typical users.
+Performance of all operators remained stable and on excellent level since 2017.
+Only on Roads, all operators achieved lower success rate than in previous campaigns.

 HTTP Transfer DL